greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/about-part-changes.html.md

     - Support for multi-column range partitioning.
     - Support for specifying an expression in the partition key.
     - A partitioned table may have zero partitions.
-    - Support for a heterogeneous partition hierarchy that allows child partitions of different levels and allows for different partitioning strategies amonst the child partitions.
+    - Support for a heterogeneous partition hierarchy that allows child partitions of different levels and allows for different partitioning strategies amongst the child partitions.
 - Less restrictive locking in `ATTACH PARTITION`.
 You can now attach a partition to a partition hierarchy without disrupting many normal query executions on the partition.
 - `GRANT ...
 ONLY` and `REVOKE ...
 ONLY` syntaxes that direct Greenplum to apply the operation to the named table only (does not recurse the operation to child tables).
 - `ALTER TABLE ONLY` syntax that directs Greenplum to apply the operation to the named table only (does not recurse the operation to child tables).